MayurSakhare/JSON-based-Inventary-Management-System/README.md

 ### Inventory-Management-System
-This repositary is having all the code used in AI/ML Skill Internship Assignment on Inventory Management System
+This repositary is having all the code used in AI/ML Skill Internship Assignment on Inventory Management System In this project I have use the general store data in the IMSRecord.json
 ###About the Repository
 This build using JSON , File Handling and NOSQL